PADAS/earthranger-mobile/README.md

 ## Contributors

+EarthRanger is an open-source project built by the [EarthRanger team](https://www.earthranger.com/) at the [Allen Institute for AI](https://allenai.org/) (AI2).
+AI2 is a non-profit institute with the mission to contribute to humanity through high-impact AI research and engineering.
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.

 <a href="https://github.com/PADAS/earthranger-mobile/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=PADAS/earthranger-mobile" />